Dayi method

-Dayi (大易 (dàyì), literally "big easy") is a system for entering Chinese characters on a standard QWERTY keyboard using a set of 46 character components.
+Dayi (大易 (dàyì), literally "great ease") is a system for entering Chinese characters on a standard QWERTY keyboard using a set of 46 character components.
 A character is built by combining up to four of the 46 characters (the other six are provided for typing Taiwanese addresses), using a system similar to that of Cangjie, but is decomposed in stroke order instead of in geometric shape in Cangjie.

 On most keyboards in Taiwan, most keys show four symbols.
 On the keys, the Latin letters are in the upper left, Bopomofo symbols on the upper right, Cangjie symbols on the lower left, and Dayi symbols on the lower right.

 Layout

 Like Cangjie, every radical has some auxiliary shapes; but some of the auxiliary shapes of one radical originate from the mnemonic word of the radical.
 For example, key 6 is mapped to 車(car) in the keyboard, its mnemonic word is "6片車門"(six pieces of car door), and its auxiliary shapes include "片"(piece), "爿"(old character for "wall", its shape is the reflection of "片"), "甫"(its shape is like "車"), "門"(door), "鬥"(to battle or to fight, its shape is like "門").